Congratulations on finishing your book. Here

 PRINT ON DEMAND is different from

-a VANITY PRESS in which you pay a company a fee to produce your book.
+a VANITY or BOUTIQUE PRESS in which you pay a company a fee to produce your book.
 They may

 offer you some copies of your book, or require to pay for a certain amount of